longturn/freeciv21/docs/Coding/fcdb.rst

 There is no need for a separate database server process.

 To set this up, first create a database configuration file called something like :file:`fc_auth.conf`, with the ``database`` key specifying where the database file is to live.
-It must, of course, be readable and writable by the Freeciv21 server:
+It must be readable and writable by the Freeciv21 server.
+Here is an example:

 .. code-block:: rst